Kristianuruplarsen/pretty/README.md

 # pretty

 This is my attempt at a simple, yet usable matplotlib style.
-So far it's just a few functions, the most important being `style_classic` which produces relatively neutral figures.
+So far it's just a few classes, the most important being `style_classic` which produces relatively neutral figures.
 Simply call the class at the beginning of your script, and it will update the rcParams needed.
 You can also use the class interactively.
-A full list of functions is
+A full list of functions and classes is

-* `style_classic` - sets the classic style shown below
+* class `style_classic` - sets the classic style shown below
-* `style_reset` - resets the style to the default matplotlib color_options
+* function `style_reset` - resets the style to the default matplotlib color_options.
-* `style_modern` - under development.
+* class `style_modern` - under development.

 # Installation
 This package can be installed either by cloning the repo and running `pip install .` in the root folder, or by running `pip install git+git://github.com/KristianUrupLarsen/pretty.git`